runeburner/runeburner.github.io/src/Manual/manual/en/settings.md

-This is the page for settings and it is under construction
+# Settings

+The settings page contains all the settings for the game.